Monash-RNA-Systems-Biology-Laboratory/tail-tools/README.md

 Tail Tools
 ==========

-This is a Python 2 based suite of tools for analysing SOLiD or Illumina sequencing reads with poly(A) tails, as produced using the PAT-Seq technique developed by Traude Beilharz.
+This is a Python 2 based suite of tools for analysing SOLiD or Illumina sequencing reads with poly(A) tails, as produced using the PAT-Seq technique.

 Releases can be found in the Python Package Index: